-Jay-rod (pet name) is a lover of history and obsessive about watching documentaries- any documentary.
-He can bore you with the most useless conversation yet surprise you with knowledge that can seriously change your life.
-This quality, hands down, makes him the best travel partner.
-We never have to pay for guides.
+JayRod is a lover of history and obsessive with watching documentaries- any documentary.
+He can bore you with the most useless conversation yet surprise you with knowledge that seriously changes your life.
+This quality, hands down, makes him one of the best travel partners ever.
+We literally never have to pay for guides.

 He is up for anything and rarely complains about anything, except cilantro- he complains about that every single time we go out to eat.

 Jared loves to dance and has moves that could rival Michael Jackson- or at least that is what the vodka tells him.
 Secretly, I know he wishes he was a dancer, and since I am the doting wife that I am, I support his deepest desires.
 Which basically means I embarrass him all the time.
 Seriously, invite us to your party, you’ll see- I choose the music, Jared dances.